 Do You Need Treatment for Psychedelic Mushroom Abuse?

 Psilocybin mushrooms may not cause addiction, but this doesn’t mean you won’t need treatment if you have been abusing this drug.
-Call 800-609-2774 today to find a rehab program that will help you put an end to your substance abuse so you can live a safer, happier life.
+Call 800-609-2774 (Who Answers?) today to find a rehab program that will help you put an end to your substance abuse so you can live a safer, happier life.